developer-webandwireless/contact_management_plugin/README.md

 # leads_management_plugin
-A simple contact management app to manage leads using view/add/update/delete functions.
+A simple simple WordPress plugin to manage leads using view/add/update/delete functions.
 The app can also capture leads from the web forms.

 Created using PHP5, MySQL, Bootstrap, jQuery, AJAX